BoreNoMore/BoreNoMore/docs/Docs/preprocessing.md

    - field that binds a DataReceivedEvent to the _onDataReceived method, enabling the pipeline to react when new data is received.

 4. **PreprocessingPipeline()**
    - Constructor that is responsible to initialize proper binding (_dataReceivedBinding) with a callback (_onDataReceived) to handle incoming data events.
-I also registers this binding with 'EventBus<DataReceivedEvent>', allowing given pipeline to receive data for preprocessing as it becomes available.
+I also registers this binding with EventBus '<DataReceivedEvent>', allowing given pipeline to receive data for preprocessing as it becomes available.

 5. **CreateEffects()**
    - Method responsible for instatiating and configurinf each PPEffect in the ppEffects list.